 If you don’t let people know you want them to be social, they could avoid violating rules by being less active on social media.

-3 Steps to Implement Your New Social Media Policy
+3 Steps in Implementing New Social Media Policy

 Almost everybody hates change.
 Sales reps included.
 New tactics that help close more deals, sure.
 New policies that tell them what they can and can’t do — not so much.